Enroll for Martial Arts Classes in Washington DC

 What is Jujutsu?

 Jujutsu is a martial art that reflects the movements of an attack upon him or herself.
 Although Jujutsu originates in Chinese martial arts, it has been widely practiced in Japan since the sixteenth century.
-Jujutsu uses a series of techniques involving joint locks, small weaponry, and defensive tactics, emphasizing conserving energy to neutralize an attacker.
+Jujutsu uses techniques involving joint locks, small weaponry, and defensive tactics, emphasizing conserving energy to neutralize an attacker.
 Some examples of martial arts developed from or influenced by Jujutsu are Aikido, Bartitsu, Hapkido, Judo, Brazilian jiu-jitsu, Sambo), Kajukenbo, Krav maga, Kapap, Pangamot, and Kenpo.
 Also, some schools went on to influence modern Japanese Karate.
 Jujutsu is differentiated from many other martial arts like Karate because it is considered a soft style, more defensive but assumes great strength in counteroffensive strategy.

 Jujutsu began during the Sengoku period (1467 – 1603) of the Muromachi period combining various Japanese martial arts, which were used on the battlefield for close combat in situations where weapons were ineffective.
 Japanese Jujutsu, in contrast to the neighboring nations of China and Okinawa, whose martial arts were centered around striking techniques.